gchq/gaffer-docker/README.md

 For information on how to run Gaffer using Kubernetes, please see the README in the kubernetes directory: [Kubernetes README](kubernetes/README.md)

 # Versioning
-Each of our images will be tagged in DockerHub with the version of the software they represent.
-Every release, we update the image for that tag and add a new release which has the corresponding git tag.
+Each of our images which is released will be tagged with the version of the software they represent.
+Every release, we update the `latest` tag for each image and add a new release which has the corresponding version tag.

-So if we tag this code in git as 1.0.0 and publish the resulting Gaffer image at Gaffer version 1.11.0, the following images would be pushed to Docker Hub:
+If we release Gaffer version 2.1.2, the following images would be uploaded:

 * gchq/gaffer:latest
-* gchq/gaffer:1
+* gchq/gaffer:2
-* gchq/gaffer:1.11
+* gchq/gaffer:2.1
-* gchq/gaffer:1.11.0
+* gchq/gaffer:2.1.2
-* gchq/gaffer:1.11.0_build.1.0.0
+* gchq/gaffer:2.1.2-accumulo-2.0.1

-Note that we maintain mutable versions of latest, as well as the major, minor and bugfix versions of Gaffer.
-If you want to ensure that your image will never change when doing a pull from docker, make sure to use the version with the git tag in the build metadata.
+We maintain mutable versions of latest, as well as the major, minor and bugfix versions of Gaffer.
+For reproducibility make sure to use the full version in your build metadata.
+For `gaffer`/`gaffer-rest` images, we also create a tag including the accumulo version, this allows for compatibility with Accumulo 1.9.3 in our tests.
+The `-accumulo-1.9.3` tagged images are not published but can be build locally if required.

-This process is automated by GitHub actions.
+The release process is automated by GitHub actions.

 # Known Compatible Docker Versions
-* 20.10.5
+* 20.10.23

 # Contributing
 If you would like to make a Contribution, we have all the details for doing that [here](CONTRIBUTING.md)